 Enterprise Products Partners (EPD) Stock Sinks As Market Gains: What You Should Know

-Investors will be hoping for strength from EPD as it approaches its next earnings release.
-In that report, analysts expect EPD to post earnings of $0.45 per share.
-This would mark a year-over-year decline of 18.18%.
+Wall Street will be looking for positivity from EPD as it approaches its next earnings report date.
+The company is expected to report EPS of $0.45, down 18.18% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.83 billion, down 17.43% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.02 per share and revenue of $29.75 billion.
-These totals would mark changes of -6.05% and -9.28%, respectively, from last year.
+EPD's full-year Zacks Consensus Estimates are calling for earnings of $2.02 per share and revenue of $29.75 billion.
+These results would represent year-over-year changes of -6.05% and -9.28%, respectively.

-Any recent changes to analyst estimates for EPD should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 3.07% higher within the past month.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 3.07% higher.
 EPD is currently a Zacks Rank #3 (Hold).

-Investors should also note EPD's current valuation metrics, including its Forward P/E ratio of 9.54.
-Its industry sports an average Forward P/E of 9.35, so we one might conclude that EPD is trading at a premium comparatively.
+Investors should also note EPD's current valuation metrics, including its Forward P/E ratio of 9.65.
+Its industry sports an average Forward P/E of 9.65, so we one might conclude that EPD is trading at a no noticeable deviation comparatively.

 The Oil and Gas - Production Pipeline - MLB industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 82, putting it in the top 33% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 59, which puts it in the top 24% of all 250+ industries.

 Click to get this free report